StackVista/stackstate-docs/setup/agent/linux.md

 ### Supported versions

 StackState Agent is tested to run on the Linux versions listed below with 64bit architecture.
-Note that host data for network connections between processes and containers (including network traffic telemetry) can only be retrieved for OS versions with a network tracer (kernel version 4.3.0 or higher:
+Note that host data for network connections between processes and containers (including network traffic telemetry) can only be retrieved for OS versions with a network tracer (kernel version 4.3.0 or higher):

 | Platform | Minimum version | Notes |
 |:---|:---|:---|